gvwilson/sensibleadventures/in-heck/in-heck-outline.md

   - Leads a group of Prosecutors to Rusty Bridge after the first attack
   - Scornful of Shaper Leaf's decision to lead a quiet life
 - Mouse: a small maintenance bot from Patient's lair
-  - Turns out to be part of the Gears
+  - Taken over by the Gears
 - The Gears
   - A swarm bot that claims to live in the cracks and crevices of Heck
   - Turns out to be part of Central